codedevbrad/Trackrs__financial_tracking/README.md

 The project will be developed on GitHub, and this README file provides an overview of the project and its development process.

 ## Getting Started
 To get started with the project, you will need to clone the repository and install any dependencies required.
-This project is written in Python and uses Flask for the web framework.
+This project is written in NextJs V13 with MYSQL and PrismaJS.
 You will also need to set up a database to store financial data.

 ## Project Structure
 The project structure will be organized around the following components: